LEDparty/automate-git-commands/README.md

 Just run <code>lazy.sh</code> from your local repository folder.

-If you are working with a branch other than "main", first launch this command to check the preferred branch (the current branch):
+If you are working with a branch other than "main", first launch this command to check the preferred branch (the current branch) from your repository folder:

 <code>git branch --show-current</code>